janhkrueger/wow-stuff/Seasons.md

 - The Necrotic Wake (Shadowlands) ☒
 - Siege of Boralus (Battle for Azeroth) ☒
 - Grim Batol (Cataclysm) ☒

+## Season 2
+- Cinderbrew Meadery ☒
+- Darkflame Cleft ☒
+- The Rookery ☒
+- Priory of Sacred Flame ☒
+- The MOTHERLODE!!
+(Battle for Azeroth) ☒
+- Operation: Floodgate ☒
+- Theater of Pain (Shadowlands) ☒
+- Operation Mechagon: Workshop (Battle for Azeroth) ☒

 #wow #warcraft